24 Hours of Le Mans: 2014–2020

 Regulations were changed for 2014, notably with a requirement that all LMP1 cars must be closed-cockpit, some changes to the hybrid system, and the introduction of the slow zone system.

 Porsche returned to Le Mans in 2014 with a new factory LMP1 program, and Nissan returned to run an LMP1 program in 2015.
 Audi withdrew from racing at the 24 Hours of Le Mans in 2016 and Nissan after only one attempt in 2015.

 Porsche won the race in 2015, 2016, and 2017 with its hybrid 919, and remains the most successful manufacturer at Le Mans, with 19 overall victories.

 In 2017, changes were made to the LMP2 regulations on cockpit and chassis, meaning all prototype cars must be closed-cockpit.

 In 2018, Toyota won their first Le Mans with Fernando Alonso, Sébastien Buemi and Kazuki Nakajima driving.
 Toyota won the race again in 2019, 2020, 2021, and 2022.

 2020 also saw the race held behind closed doors for the first time due to the COVID-19 pandemic.

 2021–present

-2021 saw the introduction of the Hypercar class, a class which allows for Le Mans Hypercars and from 2023 onwards also LMDh cars to participate.
-2021 saw the race once again being postponed, this time to August.
+2021 saw the introduction of the Hypercar class, a class that allows for Le Mans Hypercars and from 2023 onwards also LMDh cars to participate.
+2021 saw the race postponed once again, this time until August.
 For 2021 and 2022, non-hybrid LMP1 cars were allowed to participate as "grandfathered" LMP1 cars, although only Alpine would make use of this.
 Other entries in the hypercar class were Toyota and privateer team Glickenhaus.
-The new Hypercar regulations allowed manufacterers more freedom with the design, leading to cars such as the wingless Peugeot 9X8 which will enter in 2022.
-The LMP2 regulations were extended to 2024 with the next generation LMP2 cars, which are also used as chassis for the LMDh cars, is said to be introduced in 2025.
-2025 will likely also see the introduction of hydrogen powered prototypes which will race for the overall victory.
+The new Hypercar regulations allowed manufacturers more freedom with the design, leading to cars such as the wingless Peugeot 9X8 entering in 2022, with other unique designs expected to be added.
+The LMP2 regulations were extended to 2027 with the next generation LMP2 cars to be introduced in 2028.
+2028 will likely also see the introduction of hydrogen powered prototypes.
+The former LMGTE class was also replaced by LMGT3 in 2024.